 What you get

-The service includes live MLB, NHL, NBA, and MLS games, as well as college sports, PGA golf, Top Rank Boxing, and Grand Slam Tennis matches.
-You’ll also find United Soccer League, cricket, rugby, Canadian Football League, English Football League, and UEFA Nations League games.
+The service includes select live MLB, NHL, NBA, and MLS games, as well as college sports, PGA golf, Top Rank Boxing, and Grand Slam tennis matches.
+You’ll also find the United Soccer League, cricket, rugby, Canadian Football League, English Football League, and UEFA Nations League games.

-ESPN Plus is becoming a soccer fan’s best friend: In addition to the soccer content listed above, ESPN Plus has a multiyear deal with with the FA Cup — the oldest domestic cup tournament in the world — to stream English football matches in the U.S.
+ESPN+ is becoming a soccer fan’s best friend: In addition to the soccer content listed above, ESPN+ has a multiyear deal with with the FA Cup — the oldest domestic cup tournament in the world — to stream English football matches in the U.S. In 2020, ESPN+ will also stream the Bundesliga, Germany’s top football league, which previously cost $20 through Fox on its own.

-The app gives you access to scores, news, sports radio, podcasts, an on-demand library, and certain games and programming not available on ESPN’s cable channels — plus there’s a condensed, digital version of the network’s popular SportsCenter roundup each day.
+The app gives you access to scores, news, sports radio, podcasts, an on-demand library, and certain games and programming not available on ESPN’s cable channels, plus there’s a condensed, digital version of the network’s popular SportsCenter roundup each day.
+ESPN+ is also the only place to find the new, digital version of ESPN’s NFL Prime Time.

 It also enhances your existing sports subscriptions — if you happen to subscribe to another premium sports streaming service, like MLB.tv or NHL.tv, you’ll be able to access out-of-market games through the ESPN app.

-Recently, ESPN scored exclusive rights to UFC pay-per-views, making ESPN Plus the only place where you can stream the promotion’s biggest matches.
-Those events don’t come free with an ESPN Plus subscription, however.
-Each PPV will cost an extra $60 on top of your existing subscription fees.
+ESPN also owns exclusive rights to UFC pay-per-views, making ESPN+ the only place where you can stream the promotion’s biggest matches.
+Those events don’t all come free with an ESPN+ subscription, however.
+Fight Nights are included, but each PPV will cost an extra $60 on top of your existing subscription fees.
+Next PPV event is UFC 249 on April 18 between Khabib Nurmagomedov and Tony Ferguson.
+Here’s where you can stay up to date with UFC results, scheduled fights, top fighters and more.

 On the bright side, if you happen to miss the first part of a game, you can watch live content from the beginning, even if you start watching late.